 These three commented examples will describe the basic setup of the tool: a description of the HTML page elements used by 3DHOP, the standard interface elements, and the loading of 3d models inside the viewer.

-These three commented examples will describe more complex configuration of the 3D scene: how to setup and configure the trackball, compose a complex scene by rotating/scaling/translating 3D models, and set visibility/transparency/color of the 3D models inside 3DHOP.
+These four commented examples will describe more complex configuration of the 3D scene: how to configure the trackball, compose a complex scene by rotating/scaling/translating 3D models, customize visibility/transparency/color of the 3D models, and setup advanced camera and lighting parameters inside 3DHOP.

 This documentation page describes all the functions exposed by 3DHOP.